85°F Knoxville

 Write-Host ""

-Write-Host "Script cannot proceed due to invalid hardcoded inputs."
+Write-Host "Script cannot proceed due to invalid inputs."

 exit 1